ccrause/LazScope/README.md

 # LazScope
 FPC/Lazarus serial oscilloscope
-This oscilloscope project consists of two parts: a microcontroller that read analog signoals via its ADC peripheral, and an application that runs on a computer that requests data over a serial connection with the microcontroller.
+This oscilloscope project consists of two parts: a microcontroller that read analog signals via its ADC peripheral, and an application that runs on a computer that requests data over a serial connection with the microcontroller.

 ## Functionality
 ### Connection